angelobattaglia/argo-opt/README.md

 # Building the Reports
 Make sure to have */bin/bash* installed in this exact path.
 A UNIX-like system is required in order to run this.
-The build system is still rudimental, room for improvement.
+The build system is still rudimental for the latex part, room for improvement.
+Although I'll try to maintain the testing part with a Makefile for convenience.

 - Example for building the first Report: